-The FarmUP Pilot Program is designed to provide one-on-one assistance to new, existing, and under-served farms and agriculture based rural small businesses with navigating the many programs and incentives available here in Connecticut.
-With a network of existing partnerships and experience with the agricultural support programs, CT RC&D has a track record of farm support experience through our CT Farm Energy Program.
+CT RC&D’s FarmUP Pilot Program provides one-on-one assistance to new, existing, Veteran, under-served farms and agriculture-based rural small businesses with navigating the many programs and incentives available here in Connecticut.

 CT RC&D in collaboration with a network of partners with many years of combined experience in the industry.

 How can FarmUP help my farm?